Contributing Risk Factors of Heart Disease

 Menopause and Heart Disease

-So we have establishes the three common contributing risk factors of heart disease.
+So we have established the three common contributing risk factors of heart disease.
 Some of these can be controlled and should be eliminated to keep your heart healthy.
 Proper management of these risk factors can lead to a reduction in the risk of heart disease.